jitendrakyadav/pgmsolutions/readme.txt

 /*** Important facts about Git ***/
 1. Every repository/project has a default status/position of files situated within it.
 2. This default status/position of files in a repository/project, is called "default branch".
+3. The default branch is considered the “base” branch in your repository, against which all pull requests and code commits are automatically made when you don't specify a different branch.
-3. Github/Git, by default, set master branch(the first branch created automatically by Git in any repository) as their default branch.
+4. Github/Git, by default, set master branch(the first branch created automatically by Git in any repository) as their default branch.
-4. master branch is the default branch in git and could never be deleted.
+5. master branch is the default branch in git and could never be deleted.
-5. Steps to delete the master branch: create another branch, make it default branch on github, and then you may delete the master.
+6. Steps to delete the master branch: create another branch, make it default branch on github, and then you may delete the master.
-6. Each branch in repository shows the status of all files present in repository independently.
+7. Each branch in repository shows the status of all files present in repository independently.
-7. Even not dependent on master, from which it has been created.
+8. Even not dependent on master, from which it has been created.
-8. Even if you delete master branch it will not affect in any form to the newly created branch from master.
+9. Even if you delete master branch it will not affect in any form to the newly created branch from master.

-9. A branch consists of a no. of commits.
+10. A branch consists of a no. of commits.
 But when you use "git log" to view current branch commits, It shows not only current branch commits but also it's parent branches commits as well (till "master" branch).
-10. "master" branch is the base/top-most-parent branch of all branches available in the repository.
+11. "master" branch is the base/top-most-parent branch of all branches available in the repository.
-11. To have more clarity on git branches and their commits flow, look into git_branches_and_their_commits_flow.pdf.
+12. To have more clarity on git branches and their commits flow, look into git_branches_and_their_commits_flow.pdf.

 /*** Find the git commits, that introduced a string or removed the string in current branch ***/ git log -S "Hello World!"